foundjem/COMP551-Fall2016-Project2/README.md

 2nd project for COMP 551 Fall 2016

 # To generate training features:
+1. Make sure that `train_in.csv`, `train_out.csv`, and `test_in .csv` are in the `datasets` directory, which should in turn be in the root directory.
-Run `$ python feature_vectorize.py` to generate the feature matrices.
+2. Run `$ python feature_vectorize.py` to generate the feature matrices.
 This will produces several `X*.npz` files, which store sparse representations of the feature vectors, and `Y*.csv` files, which are the labels corresponding to each of the datasets.

 # To run Naive Bayes:
 1. Make sure all `X*.npz` and `Y*.csv` files are in the same directory as `naive_bayes.py`